jasmineteters/workout-tracker/README.md

 ## Live Deployment:

-Link to the GitHub Repo: https://github.com/jasmineteters/passwordGenerator Link to the GitHub live page: https://jasmineteters.github.io/passwordGenerator/
+Link to the GitHub Repo: https://github.com/jasmineteters/workout-tracker Link to the live page: https://jasmine-fitness-tracker.herokuapp.com/

 ## Gif of App: